Apple's 2014–15 mobile operating system

 Location-based apps - iOS 8 displays apps for nearby stores and services on the lock screen when a user is out and about.
 For example, when visiting a Starbucks, an icon for the Starbucks app will appear on the screen, whether or not the app is installed.

 WiFi Calling - iOS will include an option for WiFi calling, allowing users to place calls over WiFi instead of cellular when connected to a WiFi network, saving minutes and data.
 Several carriers, including T-Mobile, have already announced support for the feature.

 Grayscale mode - There are several new Accessibility options, including a new "Grayscale" mode that shifts the entire operating system into shades of black and white.
 There's also Improved Zoom option.

-Safari credit card scanning - In iOS 8, Safari can utilize the camera to scan in credit card numbers when making online purchases, a faster alternative than manually entering a credit card number.
-Currently, this scanning function is available in the App Store to scan in iTunes Cards, and the credit card scan functions in the same way.
+Safari credit card scanning - In iOS 8, Safari uses the camera to scan in credit card numbers when making online purchases, a faster alternative than manually entering a credit card number.

 These are only a small selection of the new features that have been added to iOS 8 at this point, and to find more, make sure to check out our iOS 8 Features Roundup. iOS 8 will go through several beta iterations, which may see many of these features tweaked and could bring the introduction of additional features.

 Alongside improvements and additions to iOS 8 that are consumer facing, Apple released a multitude of new tools for developers.
 According to VP of software engineering Craig Federighi, iOS 8 includes more than 4,000 new APIs for developers.